wayfair-contribs/plentymarkets-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 [ie: Cannot save Warehouse mapping]

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior (if repeatable, please perform with the Wayfair logging in Plentymarkets set to the `Debug` level):
 1. [ie: Go to Warehouses settings page]
 2. [ie: Add new Warehouse mapping]
 3. [Ie: Click save]